-Emergency Procedures: We ask that you become familiar with Emergency Preparedness @ SIU.
+Emergency Procedures: The law school administration asks that you become familiar with Emergency Preparedness @ SIU.
 Emergency response information is available on posters in buildings on campus, on the Emergency Preparedness @ SIU website, and though text and email alerts.
 To register for alerts, visit: http://emergency.siu.edu/.